 Please comment below if you have any other suggestions to accommodate for a sloped driveway.

-The other reason you might need to open your gate outwards is if you just do not have enough room.
+If you do not have enough room, you might need to open your gate outwards.
 Swinging gates outside of your property line is frowned upon.

 One option if you are very limited on space in both directions is a bi-folding gate.
 We’ve not installed these.
 Our service area and client base is mostly Texas ranches west of Fort Worth, so space is just not an issue.
 But, bi-folding gates could be a wonderful solution for your situation.
 This video shows how it works.